Skip to content

 Discard

-Using trim/discard with thinly allocated disks gives space back to the storage.
+Using trim/discard with thinly allocated disks (which is the default) gives space back to the storage.
 This saves space, makes backups faster and is needed for thin allocation to work as expected.
-This is not related to the storage being backed by an SSD.
+This is not related to the PVE storage being backed by a SSD.
 Use it whenever the storage is thin provisioned.
 For ZFS this still counts even if Thin Provision (see note below) is not enabled.

 Also see official docs: